 Breathability

-Breathability ranks as a top priority for backcountry use, and a little less so with downhill skiing.
-While you can absolutely work up a sweat on your way down the mountain, it’s easy to dump heat with pit zips or by dropping a layer at the resort midday (so long as you can survive the chairlift ride minus some insulation).
-Shell jackets are the best breathers, and those with a high-end 3-layer fabric construction (Gore-Tex, eVent, Polartec NeoShell, Proflex, or OR's AscentShell) are head and shoulders above the rest for waterproof jackets.
-Generally, the more you spend on an uninsulated hardshell, the better the breathability.
-Softshells are the all-around leaders because they don't have to deal with the waterproofing layer, but the clear downside is less wind and water resistance.
+Breathability is crucial for backcountry use, though it’s slightly less of a concern inbounds.
+While you can certainly work up a sweat while downhill skiing, it’s easy to release heat with pit zips or by shedding a layer during a midday break at the lodge (as long as you can manage without the added insulation on the chairlift).
+Shell jackets are often the best breathers among waterproof designs, and particularly those with high-end 3-layer fabric constructions like Gore-Tex, eVent, Polartec NeoShell, Proflex, or Outdoor Research’s AscentShell.
+Generally, the more you spend on an uninsulated hardshell, the better its breathability.
+Softshells lead the pack in breathability because they lack a waterproof membrane, though they come with the noteworthy downside of reduced wind and water resistance.

 Ski jacket (touring in the Arc'teryx Sabre Jacket)